kcdissanayaka/PHPWebev/README.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

 - [ ] Manage Tour Package (Molagoda Dissanayakage Kasun Chathuranga Dissanayaka): Tour Packge Maintenance.
-- [ ] Feature 2 (Dulshan Pramuditha Welengoda): Customer Login Page Creation | User permissions assignment
+- [ ] Feature 2 (Dulshan Pramuditha Welengoda): Customer Login Page Creation | User permissions assignment.
 - [ ] Feature 3 (Govinnage Asitha Sandaruwan): Manage User Registration
 - [ ] Feature 4 (Nawarathna Mudiyanselage Mujitha Manorathna): Package Booking Management